syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Data-population.md

 * [Create hierarchical data model](#create-data-model-for-treeview)
 * [Bind data model to treeview](#bind-to-hierarchical-data)

+To update the collection changes in UI, it is necessary to define [NotificationSubscriptionMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~NotificationSubscriptionMode.html) to Treeview as CollectionChanged /PropertyChanged.
+`NotificationSubscriptionMode` enum has following members:
+* CollectionChange - Updates its tree structure when child items collection gets changed.
+* PropertyChange - Updates its ChildItems when associated collection property gets changed.
+* None - It is a default mode and it doesn't reflect collection/property changes in UI.

+To decide how to populate the nodes, it is necessary to set this [NodePopulationMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~NodePopulationMode.html) API to Treeview.

+The `NodePopulationMode` API has following enum values:

+* OnDemand - Populate the child nodes only when parent nodes is expanded.
+It is the default value.
+* Instant - Populates all the child nodes when Treeview control is initially loaded.

 ### Create Data Model for treeview

 Create a simple data source as shown in the following code example in a new class file, and save it as FileManager.cs file: